 The application tries to re-interpret glyph names when you open a file.
 Perhaps this is not the top entry on your wishlist.
 Go to Glyphs > Preferences > User Settings and check the Keep glyph names from imported files option if you do not want Glyphs to mess with your glyph names.

 What this option does is check the Use custom naming option for you.
-This option is tucked away under File > Font Info > Other Settings.
+This option is tucked away under File > Font Info > Other.
 You can disable and re-enable it there on a per-font basis.

 Keep in mind that you will lose the benefits I mentioned above if you use custom naming.
 Perhaps you only disagree with some parts of the convention.
 In that case, it’s more advisable to set up your own glyph info.

 I used to have an arsenal of hundreds of little FontLab scripts.
 When I switched to Glyphs, I was afraid I would not be able to port them all to the new environment.
-As it turned out, I did not even need nine out of ten scripts, because the problems the scripts addressed did not even occur in Glyphs.
+As it turned out, I did not need nine out of ten scripts.
+That is because the problems the scripts addressed did not even occur in Glyphs.
 Go figure.

 One of these things was keeping widths and sidebearings of base glyphs and diacritics in sync.
 Glyphs does that by default, unless you specifically tell it not to do so.
 The same principle applies for the positioning of accents in compound glyphs, which, by default, is done through corresponding anchors in both the base component and the mark component.
 Read more about diacritics in Glyphs.

 Depending on how far along in your project you are, this can be either a godsend or a nuisance.
-You can disable it right from the start by checking Disable automatic alignment in imported files in Glyphs > Preferences > User Settings.
+You can disable it right from the start by checking Disable automatic alignment for imported files in Glyphs > Preferences > User Settings.

-Again, you can also disable it on a per-font basis in File > Font Info > Other Settings.
+Again, you can also disable it on a per-font basis in File > Font Info > Other.
 There you’ll find a Disable automatic alignment option:

 Worries be gone